 This MD&A contains "forward-looking statements" and "forward-looking information" within the meaning of applicable Canadian securities laws.
-See the section of this MD&A titled "Forward-Looking Information" for further details.
+See the section in this MD&A titled "Forward-Looking Information" for further details.
 In addition, this MD&A has been prepared in accordance with the requirements of Canadian securities laws, which differ in certain material respects from the disclosure requirements of United States securities laws, particularly with respect to the disclosure of mineral reserves and mineral resources.
-See the section of this MD&A titled "Cautionary Note to U.S. Investors Regarding Mineral Resource and Mineral Reserve Estimates" for further details.
+See the section in this MD&A titled "Cautionary Note to U.S. Investors Regarding Mineral Resource and Mineral Reserve Estimates" for further details.

 This MD&A contains disclosure of certain non-IFRS financial measures.
 Non-IFRS measures do not have any standardized meaning prescribed under IFRS.
-See the section of this MD&A entitled "Non-IFRS Measures" for further details.
+See the section in this MD&A titled "Non-IFRS Measures" for further details.

 All dollar amounts included in this MD&A are expressed in Canadian dollars unless otherwise noted.
-This MD&A is dated as of August 16, 2021 and all information contained in this MD&A is current as of August 13, 2021.
+This MD&A is dated as of May 11, 2022 and all information contained in this MD&A is current as of May 10, 2022.